swyder/LINUX_EXTENSION/README.md

 For Windows often used ssh clients are PuTTY and MobaXterm.

 For easier login and increased security use [Public key authentication](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

+`scp` is for secure file copying.
 ```
 scp -p -r *.py username@hostname:~/mnt/mnemo2/scripts/
 ```
 copies all python scripts of the current directory (`*.py`) including all subfolders (`-r`) to a specific directory (~/mnt/mnemo2/scripts/) on the server.
-The `-p` preserves the modification time so that the copied files have the same timestamp than the source.
+The `-p` preserves the modification time so that the copied files have the same timestamp than the original files.

 ## Running jobs in the background